-The joint capsules are intended to allow the joint surfaces to maintain contact, and contain the synovial fluid to bathe the joint.
+The joint capsules allow the joint surfaces to maintain contact and contain the synovial fluid to bathe the joint.

 The joint capsules form complete sheaths so that the joints are freely mobile.

-The joint capsule identifies the layer of tissue that surrounds the synovial joints and defines a fluid-filled cavity.
+The joint capsule identifies the tissue layer surrounding the synovial joints and defines a fluid-filled cavity.

-Each capsule is made up of two layers: an outer fibrous layer attached to the periosteum of the adjacent bone and an inner synovial layer that has secretory layers.
+Each capsule comprises two layers: an outer fibrous layer attached to the periosteum of the adjacent bone and an inner synovial layer that has secretory layers.

 The second layer is usually described separately as the synovium.

-The joint capsule is a fibrous sleeve that adheres to the immediate periphery of the articular surfaces close to the cartilaginous lining and that ensures coaptation of the articular surfaces with the ligaments.
+The joint capsule is a fibrous sleeve that adheres to the immediate periphery of the articular surfaces close to the cartilaginous lining, which ensures coaptation of the articular surfaces with the ligaments.

-The joint capsule joins the two bones that intervene in the joint.
+The joint capsule joins the two bones that intervene in the common.

 It extends from the periosteum of one of the bones to the periosteum of the other bone.

-It is formed mainly by condensed connective tissue; hence the name fibrous capsule that is often given.
+It is formed mainly by condensed connective tissue hence the name fibrous capsule is often given.

-It acquires a greater thickness at certain points of its extension and is more or less rigid depending on the degree of mobility of the joint.
+It acquires a greater thickness at specific points of its extension and is more or less rigid depending on the degree of mobility of the joint.

 Joints and their types

-The joints that connect two bones to each other are called joints and must withstand a high mechanical load.
+The joints that connect two bones are called joints and must withstand a high mechanical load.